 We are fortunate to have the experience and skill of Amy Drake as our lead Academy Instructor and Center Administrator.
 She enjoyed decades of showing in the equitation and hunter divisions and is loving sharing her knowledge as a trainer.
 Amy is an alumna of the Golden’s Bridge Hounds Pony Club of North Salem, NY.

 WFA offers lessons on experienced school horses for beginner through intermediate riders.
 Our goal is to provide a solid foundation for riders of all abilities.
 Options are available to cater to your schedule and preference.
 Our program is designed to encourage teamwork, mutual respect, responsibility, and trust between horse and rider.

 Recommended Riding Attire

 A helmet is required every time a rider gets on a horse.
 If you have your own, please bring it.
 We have helmets for students to borrow; we can also refer you to a place to purchase one.
 We prefer ASTM approved helmets.
 Bicycle helmets and other types may not withstand the impact of a fall.
 If you have long hair please keep it neatly pulled back.

 Boots with at least a 1” heel are also preferred.
 If you don’t have proper boots, we can recommend places to get them.

 Riding pants, also called breeches (they are stretchy with knee patches), or jeans are best for riding.
 Nothing too baggy or loose.
 Shirts with sleeves are recommended.

 Please no loose jewelry, such as long earrings, bracelets or necklaces.

-At Windfall Farm we offer a several clinics throughout the year.
-Riders will work towards achievement badges as outlined in the United States Pony Clubs badge program.
+We offer a several unmounted clinics throughout the year.
+Attendees will work towards achievement badges as outlined in the United States Pony Clubs badge program.
 They will be under the watchful guidance of our experienced and knowledgeable Academy Instructor, and assistants as needed based on the number of participants.
 The minimum suggested age for our riders is 6 years old; there is no maximum age for riders!

 • Clinic hours: 2:30 - 4:30pm